ChristianPari/APIs/Weather/Current City Weather v1/README.md

 2:30pm - 3:30pm
 Spent time testing and ensuring no errors would occur.
 Added CSS to help display look a little better, nothing crazy.

+<b>April 26, 2020</b>
+1:45pm - 2:15pm
+Was informed that there is weather condition icons through the API so I implemented an icon via a image element and a short weather description via a heading element within the weather information div, these are created and filled when the user searches for a location otherwise they don't appear on the DOM.

+2:20pm - 3:10pm
+Found a way to implement background changing to an image the corresponds to the weather conditions of that area.
+Assigned an image url to a key that's similar to the icon used to display the weather conditions in the API response within an object variable, then depending on the data received from the API, the function uses the string to assign the correct key and then pass the image url through as the divs' background image.

+3:30pm - 4:10pm
+Spent this time styling with CSS to just get everything on the DOM to look pleasant to the eye and to my liking.